dannyhw/aws_scripts/README.md

 ## see_recent_users.rb

 I created this to try out a bit of ruby for scripting, it basically returns the recent users that have authenticated to the server by comparing the signature in /var/log/auth.log with the signatures which are generated when using the keys in .ssh/authorised keys.
 This requires that you have given each authorised key a useful comment since that's what gets printed out.

+## change_instance_type.py
+This is for changing a running instance instance type.
+There is no specific checks here yet so be careful using this to use the correct instance type names.

+usage: change_instance_type.py --instance-id <id> --target-instance-type <instance-type>

+Change the instance type by instance id

+optional arguments:
+  -h, --help            show this help message and exit --instance-id INSTANCE_ID
+                        Id of the snapshot of the volume to expand --target-instance-type TARGET_INSTANCE_TYPE
+                        The new type of the instance